-- Buying a teddy is a bit like buying a painting, it’s something you can enjoy as it accumulates in value.
-So, unless you plan on hiding it away in an attic for years (and what would be the point in that?), you should buy a bear that appeals to you.
+- Buying a teddy is a bit like buying a painting – it’s something you can enjoy as it accumulates in value.
+So, unless you plan on hiding it away in an attic for years, you should buy a bear that appeals to you.
 Buy a bear you’d be happy to display.

 - Buy the best bear you can for the money you have to invest.
 It’s better to buy a really good condition bear from the 1950s than a really well loved and worn teddy from the 1920s.
 Remember, whilst collectors love a rare item, condition is very important – it has to be an item that the collector will enjoy.

-- Bears for investment must always be in the best state, so make sure they have been expertly repaired and, even more importantly, professionally cleaned.
-This is vital because a dirty bear can spread pests which, if introduced to a collection, can cause holes and tears which will cause the bears to deteriorate quickly.
+- Bears for investment must always be in the best state, so make sure they have been expertly repaired and professionally cleaned.
+This is vital because a dirty bear can spread pests which, if introduced to a collection, can cause holes and tears.

 There’s a variety of places you could get a teddy bear from, including auctions both offline and online (like eBay.)